 Q: What are the guidelines and regulations to receive the remaining 25% tuition?

 - Maintain successful employment at a Nevada public school for five consecutive years.
 At least three of the five years must be at a Title I, underperforming, or high-vacancy school

 - Meets any other requirements established by SBE

-- Request the remaining 25% tuition within one year after meeting the requirements
+- Request the remaining 25% tuition through application within one year after meeting the requirements